-The other day I read a press release about sweets that were good for your teeth and all I could think was “what a load of rubbish”.
+The other day I read a press release about a new confectionery range, zollipops, that are apparently sweets that are good for your teeth and all I could think was “what a load of rubbish”.
 Of course you can get sugar free sweets that aren’t necessarily bad for your teeth but that is not the same as declaring them good for your teeth.
 So, true to character, I obviously had to investigate this further before I outed them for making a ridiculous claim which I suspected would result in me being called pedantic and so the argument would begin.

 So research first then call them out.

 I emailed over and asked a few questions and was sent some samples to try.
 I googled the company and read all the information I could find on their website and what I discovered shocked me.

 It all started with a young girl, Alina, who basically got fed up of being told she couldn’t eat all the lollipops, (we’ve all been there), so she asked her dad why they couldn’t just invent some tasty lollies that would be good for teeth.
 Oh the simplicity of a child’s thought process hey.
 Except, unlike most dads this one actually went “sure thing honey” or words to that effect and they developed lollies that actually DO HAVE BENEFITS TO THE TEETH and so Zollipops was born.

 I can’t actually believe it but it turns out these lollies are made from erythritol and xylitol, neither of which I can pronounce but both of which have been shown to improve oral health and I’ll leave it to the experts to explain how